tc39/proposal-dynamic-import/HTML Integration.md

 - The [`javascript:` URL processing algorithm](https://html.spec.whatwg.org/multipage/browsers.html#javascript-protocol) would pass along the _address_ variable, no cryptographic nonce, and `"not parser-inserted"`
 - The [timer initialization steps](https://html.spec.whatwg.org/#timer-initialisation-steps) used by `setTimeout` and `setInterval` would pass along the caller realm's API base URL, no cryptographic nonce, and `"not parser-inserted"`

+The [run a module script](https://html.spec.whatwg.org/multipage/webappapis.html#run-a-module-script) algorithm would need to be modified to take an optional _rethrow exceptions_ flag.
+If set, then instead of reporting the exception for any evaluation failure, it would re-throw it to the caller (after performing the final "clean up after running script" step).
+This is used below to ensure correct exception propagation.

 ## Integration with the JavaScript module system

 The [integration with the JavaScript module system](https://html.spec.whatwg.org/multipage/webappapis.html#integration-with-the-javascript-module-system) would be updated in a few ways.